Carla Vizzotti: Secretary of Health Access

 On 19 December 2019, Vizzotti was appointed to the newly established Secretariat of Health Access (Secretaría de Acceso a la Salud) by Health Minister Ginés González García, as part of the administration of recently elected president Alberto Fernández.

 In 2020 Vizzotti became one of the most visible public officials in the government's response to the COVID-19 pandemic.
 She has been tasked with giving the daily morning reports on COVID-19 statistics.

 In December 2020, Vizzotti headed the Argentine delegation that travelled to Russia to oversee the transportation of 300 thousand Gam-COVID-Vac vaccines developed by the Gamaleya Research Institute of Epidemiology and Microbiology to Argentina.

 Minister of Health

 Ginés González García resigned from his position as Minister of Health on 19 February 2021, following journalist Horacio Verbitsky's confession that he and others had been favored by González García to receive the COVID-19 vaccine under preferential treatment, in a scandal known as the Vacunatorio VIP ("VIP vaccination room").
 As Vice Minister of Health, Vizzotti was touted as the natural successor to González García.

 Vizzotti was appointed to the position the following day, on 20 February 2021.
-Sandra Marcela Tirado was appointed as Secretary of Health Access in Vizzotti's stead.
+Sandra Marcela Tirado was appointed Secretary of Health Access in Vizzotti's stead.